arcaneframework/framework-ci/README.md

 # README
 ## ubuntu-2004:gcc-11_clang-13

-This branch contains the workflow and the dockerfiles to create image with Ubuntu 20.04 and:
+This branch contains the workflow and dockerfiles to create an image with Ubuntu 20.04 and:
 - GCC 11
 - CLang 13

-Two availables version:
+Two available versions:
 - **minimal** : with the minimal set of packages to compile and run Arcane Framework.
 - **full** : with the maximum set of packages to compile and run